variantstudios/wisdomwaysacupuncture.com/_conditions/chronic-and-opportunistic-infections.md

 It’s the same philosophy that guides my treatment of all conditions: honor the wisdom of the body, and simply help it function in a balanced way and then watch how it resolves infections on its own.

+To read blogs related real-life patients who have recovered from long-time illness like Lyme, go to my [Chronic & Opportunistic Infections](/blog/category/chronic--opportunistic-infections/) topic page.

-If you're suffering from a long term infection and would like to take a new approach that's perhaps more honoring to your own body's innate healing wisdom, you can schedule an appointment now.
+And if you’re suffering from a long term infection and would like to take a new approach that’s perhaps more honoring to your own body’s innate healing wisdom, you can schedule an appointment now.

 [Schedule an Appointment](/make-an-appointment/){: .call-to-action}
 {: .align-to-center}